-Everybody was enthusiastic about the “Initiation”, an exclusive workshop for school teachers.
-The slogan for the workshop was “Inspire, Ignite, Innovate.”
-The teachers didn’t mind staying after school for hours until late in the afternoon for this session.
-They were happily chatting and having their snacks.
+Everybody was enthusiastic about the Initiation, an exclusive workshop for school teachers.
+The slogan for the workshop was Inspire, Ignite, Innovate.
+The teachers didn’t mind at all staying after school late for this session.
+They were happily chatting and enjoying their snacks.

-Amrita Vidyalayam schools aim to develop centeredness within each child which gives them the strength and security they need in life.
-The schools have a unique emphasis in its education system.
-Amma often says education is of two kinds: ‘Education for Living’ provides the platform to find ways to meet ends and have adequate wealth.
-‘Education for Life’ provides a strong foundation by nurturing each child to understand life and what it requires to live a peaceful life.
+Amrita Vidyalayam schools aim to develop a sacred center within each child that gives them the strength and security they need in life.
+This is a unique emphasis in a modern educational system.
+Amma often says that education should encompass two aspects: Education for Living provides a foundation to achieve adequate wealth.
+Education for Life provides a foundation to achieve a happy life of lasting peace that transcends the mutations of the world.

 The word ‘initiation’ is derived from the Sanskrit root dā (to give) and kṣi (to destroy).
 Alternately, it derives from the verb root dīkṣ (to consecrate).
 These ideas coalesce around the initiation of the disciple by the guru.
 Initiation is a rite marking entrance into a new group or society, at which point the initiate is ‘reborn’ into a new role.
 Both teachers and students are uniquely fortunate at the Amrita Vidyalayam schools to have this shared opportunity to be initiated under the guidance and presence of Amma.